Mortgage Contracts and Underwater Default: Perpetual Contracts: Solution

 \section{\bf Perpetual Contracts: Solution}

-In this section, we present solution to the stopping problems given in the previous section.
-Apart from infinite horizon and constant interest rate, we also assume $ m^{i}>r$, $i\in\cbra{F,A,P}$ because negative mortgage spreads are unrealistic.
-Under these assumptions we explicitly identify the value functions and default options.
+We now provide explicit solutions to the stopping problems given in the previous section.
+In addition to an infinite horizon and constant interest rate, we also assume $ m^{i}>r$, $i\in\cbra{F,A,P}$ because negative mortgage spreads are unrealistic, and we recall from Assumption \ref{A:aprm_alpha} that $\alpha < B_0$.